WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 When does the M+ season end?

-Season 1 typically runs 6-8 months.
-Started March 17, 2026.
-Expected end: late September to November 2026, depending on when Season 2 launches.
-Plenty of time to push rating.
+Season 1 started March 17, 2026.
+Expected to run 6-8 months (through late September to November 2026).
 Keystone Master and Hero achievements become unavailable when the season ends.
+Push your rating before the final weeks.